-If, after completing Parts I, II, and III of your foreign Schedule D as described on page 4, you have a net capital loss from foreign sources on line 17 (line 16 of Schedule D (Form 1041)), you must adjust the amount of your foreign loss based on the worldwide gain it offsets.
+If, after completing Parts I, II, and III of your foreign Schedule D as described on page 5, you have a net capital loss from foreign sources on line 17 (line 16 of Schedule D (Form 1041)), you must adjust the amount of your foreign loss based on the worldwide gain it offsets.
 See section 904(b)(2)(B)(iii).
-You may use Worksheet B (Capital Losses) on page 6 to make this required adjustment.
+You may use Worksheet B on page 6 to make this required adjustment.

-Caution: If your capital losses fall into two or more separate categories (e.g., the passive category and the general limitation category), do not use this worksheet.
-Instead, see Pub.
+If your capital losses fall into two or more separate CAUTION categories (e.g., the passive category and the general limitation category), do not use Worksheet B. Instead, see Pub.
+514 for information on how to report the amounts.